 Harvard psychology professor Daniel Gilbert puts it succinctly: “You can’t adapt to commuting, because it’s entirely unpredictable.
 Driving in traffic is a different kind of hell every day.”
 No wonder daily commute has been ranked last among all daily activities.

 A telephone survey conducted on about 170,000 employed adults showed that a third of those who took over 90 minutes to travel to work are more likely to have high cholesterol and chronic physical symptoms such as back and neck pains.

 40% of the same group were also found to experience worry for most of the day, as compared to just 28% of those who commute to work in less than 10 minutes a day.

-Numerous similar studies followed, with some claiming that smiling relieves stress and anxiety.
-Others such as Christopher Barnes from Michigan State University found that city bus drivers who “smile for the sake of smiling” throughout the day had their mood worsened and withdrew from work.
+Numerous similar studies claim that smiling relieves stress and anxiety.
+Like one from Michigan State University, found those city bus drivers who “smile for the sake of smiling” throughout the day had their mood worsened and withdrew from work.
 The effects were found to be especially true for women.

 More: Curious about the science behind smiling and how it makes us happier as well as other interesting tidbits?
 Check out this refreshing post by Leo Wildrich of Buffer.

 Most pet owners would agree that their pets have brought them joy and good memories.
 Amazingly, researcher Allen McConnell has even found that social support provided by pets is comparable to that from a fellow family member.